How to draw up the minutes of the SVJ and BD meetings correctly

 We will review your HOA or housing cooperative bylaws or we will write them up for you from scratch.
 We will always ensure that they comply with current legislation.
 Our bylaws are always tailored to the needs of the residents of the building.
 We can also set up your HOA or housing association on a turnkey basis.
 We will arrange everything quickly, flawlessly and at pre-determined prices.
 You can pay only after the service has been provided.

-Theoretically, the members of the condominium or HOA could petition the court to temporarily enjoin them from acting on the resolution until they are or can become familiar with the minutes, or to impose an obligation to produce the minutes.
+Theoretically, the members of a co-op or HOA could petition the court to temporarily enjoin them from acting on the resolution until they are or can become familiar with the minutes, or to impose an obligation to produce the minutes.
 However, in practice, it is usually more effective to communicate with the SVJ bodies (e.g. the chairman or the committee) in the first instance and request the minutes of the meeting.
 This may be an oversight or misunderstanding that can be resolved by direct communication.

 If there is an ongoing problem with non-compliance with the obligations of the JVU or BD bodies, it is appropriate to consider electing new bodies in accordance with the statutes.